isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 </blockquote>
 <p>Turning her own challenges as a new CRC into something valuable others
 can benefit from, Qasrina designed an orientation programme to ease future newcomers into the role.
-This included a training checklist which served to help her juniors face significantly less challenges in coordinating research studies, data entry, budget tracking and management and patient interactions.
+This included a training checklist which helps her juniors face significantly less challenges in coordinating research studies, data entry, budget tracking and management and patient interactions.
 Her thoughtful approach streamlined training processes, making the learning curve for new CRCs less daunting.</p>
 <h4><strong>Making steady strides in a new career: understanding patients on a deeper level</strong></h4>
 <p>As a junior CRC, Qasrina was given the opportunity to work with various
 departments across the hospital from internal medicine to infectious diseases